BenKadosh1/IDD-Fa19-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+With a 22k resistor I was able to get a much more reasonable range of voltages from 20 t0 1010, whereas with a 10k resistor I was able to get from 180 to 980.
 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+Same as C.
 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**